ekanshtrivedi/Fetch-MLE/README.md

 3. **Access the Application:**
    Open your web browser and go to `http://localhost:8501` to interact with the application.

+### Running Using Docker Hub

+1. **Pull the Image from Docker Hub:**
+   If the image is hosted on Docker Hub, you can pull it using:
+    docker pull ekanshtrivedi/receipt-prediction-app:v2

+2. **Run the Container:**
+After pulling the image, run the container:

+docker run -p 8501:8501 ekanshtrivedi/receipt-prediction-app:v2

+3. **Access the Application:**
+As before, access the application via `http://localhost:8501` in your browser.

 ### Using the Application